Evocalize/slate/source/includes/_facebook_audiences.md

 **[DEPRECATED] Replaced by the Audience Manager API.**

 Facebook Audiences API will continue to work until Evocalize has determined a date to sunset these endpoints.
-Facebook audiences added successfully via these endpoints will be available in the Audience Manager.
-View the Audience Manager API for more information on creating and retrieving audiences including Facebook audiences.
+Audiences added using these endpoints will be available in the Audience Manager.
+View the Audience Manager API for more information on creating and retrieving audiences.

 ## Get Facebook Audiences